followcrom/tech257-sparta-app/README.md

 Ensure you have Azure CLI installed.
 Then, run the following command:

+`sudo waagent -deprovision+user`

+Deprovisioning is the process of removing user-specific data from the VM to prepare it for being captured as an image.

 `az vm deallocate --resource-group tech257 --name <VM_name>`

+Deallocating a VM stops the VM and releases the compute resources it was using.
+This is necessary before capturing an image.

 `az vm generalize --resource-group tech257 --name <VM_name>`

+Generalizing a VM removes all user-specific information from the VM, including the SSH keys and the user account.

 From the Azure portal, navigate to the VM's overview page and click on "Capture".